GSA/CFO.gov/_members/hendrickson-randall.md

 bio-image-alt-text: RANDALL HENDRICKSON
 layout: bio
 permalink: /bio/mr-randall-hendrickson/
-name : MR. RANDALL HENDRICKSON
+name : Mr. Randall Hendrickson
-department: DEPARTMENT OF ENERGY
+department: Department of Energy
-title: DEPUTY CHIEF FINANCIAL, OFFICER ACTING CHIEF FINANCIAL OFFICER
+title: Deputy Chief Financial Officer, Acting Chief Financial Officer
 ---

 Randall Hendrickson is a member of the Senior Executive Service and serves as the Deputy Chief Financial Officer (DCFO) for the Department of Energy.